sa20632/gee/codeUse.md

 * Copy the code and past it on the code editor space.

-* Click Run button to run the script and check if it is working.
+* Click the Run button to run the script and check if it is working.

-* Click save button to save the code on your account so you can use it every time without repeat the previous steps.
+* Click the save button to save the code on your account so you can use it every time without repeat the previous steps.

-The following figure shows the google earth engine plateform that can be used by the user to test, rebuild and modify the code.
+The following figure shows the google earth engine platform that the user can use to test, rebuild and modify the code.

 ![Earth Engine Code Editor](images/1.png)
-*Fig. 1 - Earth Engine Code Editor*
+*Fig. 1 - The Earth Engine Code Editor*